Christine Blake, PhD

 Dr. Edward Frongillo is a Professor in the Department of Health Promotion, Education, and Behavior at the Arnold School of Public Health.
 Dr. Frongillo is a global expert on household and individual food insecurity of adults and children and on infant and young child feeding, growth, and nutrition.
 He has extensive experience conducting mixed qualitative and quantitative evaluation and research in many countries in South Asia, Sub-Saharan Africa, and Latin America.
 He has extensive experience in providing training and technical assistance to researchers in developing countries.

-Shilpa Constantinides, MPH
+Shilpa Constantinides, PhD

-Shilpa Constantinides is a Doctoral Candidate at University of South Carolina, Arnold School of Public Health, whose research focuses on the food and nutrition policy and the double burden of malnutrition in India.
+Shilpa Constantinides is a research associate at University of South Carolina, Arnold School of Public Health, whose research focuses on the food and nutrition policy and the double burden of malnutrition in India.
 She has experience in applying evaluation and research methodologies as a William J. Clinton Fellow for Service through the American India Foundation, and as a research assistant and educator on nutrition projects in Boston and multiple areas in India.

 Krystal Rampalli, MPH